SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_bcPractice.md

-### Boundary Condition Specification: the Practical Side of the Problem
+### Boundary Condition Specification: Practical Considerations

 Once we have clear the physics behind the boundary conditions for our simple cylindrical model, we can proceed to enter them in **SimVascular**.
 As we previously anticipated, this is done by entering the adequate commands in the \*.svpre file, the input of the **svPreSolver** program.
 As we also mentioned before, this can be done using **SimVascular** GUI or by editing the \*.svpre file with your favorite text editor.
 We will show here how to create this file using the GUI.